dc-short

 Proceedings and Publication Policy

-The conference proceedings will include only a one-page workshop summary/abstract for each accepted workshop.
+The conference proceedings will include a one-page workshop summary/abstract for each accepted workshop proposal.

-Please note that papers accepted and presented at individual workshops will not be published in the conference proceedings.
+Papers accepted and presented at the workshops will not be published in the conference proceedings.
 Workshop organizers are responsible for arranging their own publication venue for accepted workshop papers, such as a journal special issue, an external proceedings volume, or an open-access repository.

 Submission Procedure

 Each workshop proposal can be up to 5 pages.
-The proposers are requested to address all the details listed above in their proposal.
-Submitted proposals should comply with the requirements delineated on the ACM Master Article Template website.
+The proposers are requested to address all the above listed details.
+Submitted proposals must comply with the requirements delineated on the ACM Master Article Template website.

 Submissions are handled via Open Review.